MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/case-study-1.md

 ## Install the Windows App SDK VSIX

-Download the Windows App SDK Visual Studio extension (VSIX) installer from [Stable release channel for the Windows App SDK](/windows/apps/windows-app-sdk/stable-channel), and run to install it.
+Download the Windows App SDK Visual Studio extension (VSIX) installer, and run to install it.
+See from [Windows App SDK release channels](/windows/apps/windows-app-sdk/release-channels).

+> [!IMPORTANT]
+> You'll find release notes topics along with the [Windows App SDK release channels](/windows/apps/windows-app-sdk/release-channels) topic.
+There are release notes for each channel.
+Be sure to check any *limitations and known issues* in those release notes, since those might affect the results of following along with this case study and/or running the migrated app.

 ## Create a new project

 In Visual Studio, create a new C# project from the **Blank App, Packaged (WinUI 3 in Desktop)** project template.
-Name the project *PhotoLabWinUI*, uncheck **Place solution and project in the same directory**, and target the most recent release (not preview) of the client operating system.
+Name the project *PhotoLabWinUI*, uncheck **Place solution and project in the same directory**.
+You can target the most recent release (not preview) of the client operating system.

 > [!NOTE]
 > We'll be referring to the UWP version of the sample project (the one that you cloned from its [repo](https://github.com/microsoft/windows-appsample-photo-lab/tree/master/)) as the *source* solution/project.
 We'll be referring to the Windows App SDK version as the *target* solution/project.